DanielChrobak/Hyper-V-GPU-Manager/README.md

 - Microsoft Hyper-V team for GPU-P feature development
 - NVIDIA for driver support
 - r/VFIO and r/HyperV communities for shared knowledge
-- Early testers and contributors
+- Early testers and contributors for identifying DLL and OpenGL issues

 ---